joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_last_end/of_mans_last_end/prologue.md

 (6) Whether man ordains all to the last end?
 (7) Whether all men have the same last end?
 (8) Whether all other creatures concur with man in that last end?

-* Whether It Belongs To Man To Act For An End?
-* Whether It Is Proper To The Rational Nature To Act For An End?
-* Whether Human Acts Are Specified By Their End?
-* Whether There Is One Last End Of Human Life?
-* Whether One Man Can Have Several Last Ends?
-* Whether Man Will All, Whatsoever He Wills, For The Last End?
-* Whether All Men Have The Same Last End?
-* Whether Other Creatures Concur In That Last End?